Siayan Island

 Siayan is an uninhabited island of Batanes, the northernmost archipelagic province of the Philippines.
-Also known as Ditarem Island in the native language, the island is about 1/2 mile to 3/4 miles in diameter and lies about 5 mile north-northeastward of Itbayat Island.
+The island is about 1/2 mile to 3/4 miles in diameter and lies about 5 mile north-northeastward of Itbayat Island.
+Its name is derived from the Itbayaten word for "separate", referencing its separation from the main island of Itbayat.

-The closest island is Mavulis Island, which is about 1.5 miles north-northeast of Siayan.
-There are several detached rocks off Siayan's northeastern side, rendering the channel between it and Mabudis unsafe for larger vessels.
+The closest island to Siayan is the A'li Islet to the north; followed by Mavudis Island (Ditarem), which is about 2.4 km north-northeast of Siayan.
+There are several detached rocks off Siayan's northeastern side, rendering the channel between it and Mavudis unsafe for larger vessels.

-Siayan has an elevation of 538 ft and is listed as an inactive volcano by the Philippine Institute of Volcanology and Seismology.
+Siayan has an elevation of 538 ft and is listed as an inactive volcano, by the Philippine Institute of Volcanology and Seismology.
+The highest peak in the island is a volcanic pinnacle known as Domnayjang.